MolotovCherry/kmagick/README.md

 All downloads are in the [releases section](https://github.com/cherryleafroad/kmagick/releases).

 ## Setup
-You can find binary releases in the release section.

 ### Android
 1. Grab the jar and sources jar and put it in your project.